ischrot/ischrot.github.io/teaching/ss22/seminar.md

     - Ulbrich, Michael, and Stefan Ulbrich.
 Nichtlineare Optimierung.
 Springer-Verlag, 2012.

 Recommendations by topics
+You find all the following literature online when you are connected to the University network.
+If you are not in the University, you can connect to the network using the VPN.
+You find information on the VPN [here][vpn].
+{:.note}

 : CG-Methods
   :   - J. Nocedal, S.J.
 Wright.
 Numerical Optimization, Springer, 2006.
 Ch.
 5, pp. 101–133.
       - Published papers about new research results on the field of nonlinear CG-methods